Formulir Kontak

 Pearl Harbor unified America overnight.
 Isolationism collapsed.
 Factories that had been idle during the Depression roared back to life.
 The “Arsenal of Democracy” began producing ships, planes, and tanks at a scale Japan could never match.

-The Day That Changed the War
+The Day That Changed World War II: Impact of the Pearl Harbor Attack

 What part of Pearl Harbor stays with you?